vatsuak/Rob535-Team19/Perception/README.txt

 Preparation for Training
 1. Get the training images
 2. Store the training images in the folder 'all/deploy/trainval/*/*_image.jpg'
-2. Run T19TrainingImagesLoad.m file
+2. Run 'T19TrainingImagesLoad.m' file
 3. The sorted images are placed in the directory 'all/deploy/Image/'.

 Training the Net
 1. Run T19.m file.
-Training will take about 1 hour to complete on a computer with a desktop GPU.
+Training will take about 1 hour to complete on a desktop with GPU.
 2. The variable 'myNet.m' holds the trained network.

 Preparation for Testing
 1. Place the test images in the folder 'all/deploy/Test'
-2. Run the T19TestImagesLoad.m file
+2. Run the 'T19TestImagesLoad.m' file

 Testing the Net
 1. Run T19Test.m file